-Recall that the sign of the coefficients reflects the relevant variable's impact on transport costs multiplied by the negative term $\frac{1-\epsilon_k}{\epsilon_k}$.
+Recall that the sign of the coefficients reflects the relevant variable's impact on transport costs multiplied by the negative term $[(1 - \varepsilon_k)/\varepsilon_k]$.
 Thus, a negative coefficient implies that an increase in the variable will increase relative transport costs.

-In all sectors, differences in distance have a large and very significant negative effect on our relative raw productivity measure (i.e., increase trade costs).
+In all sectors, differences in distance have a large and very significant negative effect on our relative raw productivity measure (i.e. increase trade costs).
 Differences in bilateral sectoral tariffs between country j and the US are also negative and significant for all sectors except Other Chemicals (sector 352).
-The indicators for common language between the importer and the exporter have a significant positive effect on raw productivity (i.e., reduce transport costs) in all sectors but two.
+The indicators for common language between the importer and the exporter have a significant positive effect on raw productivity (i.e. reduce transport costs) in all sectors but two.
 The fact that one of the exporters has a common border with the importer has a significantly positive effect on raw productivity only for some sectors.
 The last variable we include, having a common colonial past between exporter and importer, has a positive impact on our raw productivity in all sectors but two.13

 Having run regression (16), we use (17) to construct sectoral productivities.
-We compute almost 1500 sectoral TFPs for each period.
-Table 3 summarizes some information about these productivities in the mid-nineties.
-For each country in our sample, we present the country mean of TFP across industries, 14 the standard deviation, and the sectors with maximum and minimum TFP.
+We compute almost 1,500 sectoral TFPs for each period.
+Table 3 summarises some information about these productivities in the mid-1990s.
+For each country in our sample, we present the country mean of TFP across industries,14 the standard deviation, and the sectors with maximum and minimum TFP.

 First, we observe that there is a strong correlation between a country's income per worker and average relative TFP in manufacturing.
 Lower-income countries tend to have markedly lower sectoral productivities than do rich ones.
 Within countries, however, relative productivities vary greatly from sector to sector.
-Taking for example Pakistan (PAK), we measure an average relative manufacturing TFP equivalent to 0.20 of the US level.
+Taking, for example, Pakistan (PAK), we measure an average relative manufacturing TFP equivalent to 0.20 of the US level.
 This figure masks considerable heterogeneity across sectors: from a productivity of 0.63 with respect to the US level in Furniture (322) to one of only 0.07 in Printing (341).
-In general, Plastics (356),
+In general, Plastics (356), Fabricated Metals (381) and Transport Equipment (384) are sectors in which many of the lower income countries tend to be least productive relative to the US.
+However, many poor countries reach their highest relative productivity figures in the sectors Food (311) and Apparel (322).